Sintropiadotio/orma/README.md

 Logger.log(users._info);
 /*
 {
-    "_create":"a method to create a new record as an object", "_createMany":"a method to create multiple records as array of objects", "_find":"a method to find a record by its id value", "_firstBy":"a method to get the first record by a specific column from a given value", "_firstByQuery":"a method to get the first record by a specific query", "_findManyByQuery":"a method to get all the records by a specific query", "_findManyBy":"a method to get all the records by a specific column from a given value", "_all":"a method to get all the records",
+    "_create":"create a new record as an object", "_createMany":"create multiple records as array of objects", "_find":"find a record by its id value", "_firstBy":"get the first record by a specific column from a given value", "_firstByQuery":"get the first record by a specific query", "_findManyByQuery":"get all the records by a specific query", "_findManyBy":"get all the records by a specific column from a given value", "_all":"get all the records",
-    "_id": "a method that creates an incremental id for the database"
+    "_id": "creates an incremental id for the database, or a uuid."

 }
 */